flashcordon/big-history/Mystères-physique.md

 used to perform spectroscopic observations of the Andromeda Galaxy.
 The observations of the M31 rotation curve Rubin and Ford published in 1970 [267] represented a step forward in terms of quality.

+the idea that galaxies and
+galaxy clusters are embedded in massive dark matter halos was not widely discussed until the 1970’s.
+This changed with the influential, observationally based papers of Os- triker, Peebles and Yahil [4] and Einasto, Kaasik, Saar and Chernin [5] and with Ostriker and Peebles’ theoretical ar- gument that massive halos are required to stabilize spiral galaxy disks [6].
+Within four years, a hierarchically merg- ing population of dark matter halos formed the basis for the galaxy formation scenario proposed by White and Rees [7], providing the gravitational potential wells within which gas cools and condenses to form galaxies.

 t was also in 1970 that the first explicit statements began to appear arguing that ad- ditional mass was needed in the outer parts of some galaxies, based on comparisons of the